Volume 5 (2018) - Issue 1, January

 FORMULATION AND EVALUATION OF GEL CONTAINING MANGIFERA INDICA LEAVES EXTRACT FOR ANTI-BACTERIAL ACTIVITY

-In the present study, an attempt was made to formulate ethosomal gel containing leaf extract of Mangifera indica, and was evaluated for antibacterial activity against gram positive and gram negative organisms.
-Different formulations of ethosomes using lecithin, cholesterol and ethanol were prepared using Mangifera indica herbal leaf extracts.
+In the present study, an attempt was made to formulate ethosomal gel containing leaf extract of Mangifera indica, and was evaluated for antibacterial activity against gram-positive and gram-negative organisms.
+Different formulations of ethosomes using lecithin, cholesterol, and ethanol were prepared using Mangifera indica herbal leaf extracts.
 Carbopol 940 was used to prepare ethosomal gel.
-The ent...
+The en...

-Thevetia Peruviana (or cascabela thevetia) belongs to the family Apocynaceae and commonly called as Yellow Oleander.
+Thevetia Peruviana (or Cascabela thevetia) belongs to the family Apocynaceae and commonly called as Yellow Oleander.
 The leaves of this significant medicinal plant were subjected to antibacterial investigation and HPLC analysis.
-Hexane, acetone and methanol were used as organic solvents.
-Four different concentrations (200 mg/ml, 100 mg/ml, 50 mg/ml and 25 mg/ml) of each extract i.e. hexane, aceton...
+Hexane, acetone, and methanol were used as organic solvents.
+Four different concentrations (200 mg/ml, 100 mg/ml, 50 mg/ml and 25 mg/ml) of each extract i.e. hexane, aceto...